ploomber/contributing/documentation/README.md

 In cases where the library requires technical concepts (sklearn-evaluation is an excellent example since the docs assume it is familiar with Machine Learning concepts), the User Guide should explain these concepts.
 Explaining concepts in detail and with clarity will help us acquire users via search engines like Google.

-### Cookbook
+### How-to

 These are code snippets that users can copy-paste.
-We should pay attention to finding common patterns; once we identify them, we can create snippets and add them to the cookbook so users can quickly find them and get things done.
+We should pay attention to finding common patterns; once we identify them, we can create snippets and add them to the How-To so users can quickly find them and get things done.

 A great idea to find patterns is to search on Stack Overflow for popular questions.
 Finding popular Stack Overflow questions will tell us what people are trying to do.
-For example, sklearn-evaluation provides a function to plot a confusion matrix; if we search "confusion matrix" we'll find questions such as "How do I plot a normalized confusion matrix?" or "How do I plot a multiclass confusion matrix?", both of them are good candidates to be included as recipes in our cookbook.
+For example, sklearn-evaluation provides a function to plot a confusion matrix; if we search "confusion matrix" we'll find questions such as "How do I plot a normalized confusion matrix?" or "How do I plot a multiclass confusion matrix?", both of them are good candidates to be included as recipes in our How-To guides.

 If the recipes are simple, they should be included in the docstrings of the relevant functions/classes (and they [should be tested as part of the CI](https://docs.pytest.org/en/7.1.x/how-to/doctest.html)).
-When the recipes are more ellaborated (e.g., they require some setup that needs explanation, other packages, or multiple modules), we can create a *Cookbook* section in the documentation and add them as notebooks.
+When the recipes are more ellaborated (e.g., they require some setup that needs explanation, other packages, or multiple modules), we can create a *How-To guide* section in the documentation and add them as notebooks.

 ### API Reference